 - How will your operations ensure that your clients have a positive experience?

-If you don’t have any balance sheets, cash flow reports, or even a continuous stream of income to base your estimate on, result might be daunting for many new entrepreneurs.
-In addition, knowing how much money you’ll need to start and run your business is crucial.
+If you don’t have any balance sheets, cash flow reports, or even a continuous stream of income to base your estimate on, it might be daunting for many new entrepreneurs.
+In conclusion, knowing how much money you’ll need to start and run your business is crucial.

 - Revenue streams – how will the company generate income?